SulGS/SulGS/README.md

 # Saul Caballero

 I'm a programmer student.
-Since I was 12 years old(now I am 20 years old), I have been learning to develop videogames as a hobbie, and 2 years ago, I started studying it officially.
+Since I was 12 years old(now I am 24 years old), I have been learning to develop videogames as a hobbie, and now i'm studying computer engineering.

 ## Skills